t4rra/CCStopper/README.md

 **3: Patch Acrobat**

-Edits the registry to patch Acrobat.
+Ask if the user wants to create a system restore point in case something goes wrong, then edit the registry to patch Acrobat.

+**4. Check for updates**

+Checks if a newer version of the script is available

 ## Instructions